epfl-ada/ada-2022-project-fantastic4/README.md

 - _DataAnalysis.ipynb_: This notebook is meant for all analysis except NLP part.
 It contains all the studies corresponding to questions 1 and 3.
 - _Handling NLP.ipynb_: This notebook prepares the data for the NLP analysis
 - _Exploration NLP.ipynb_: This notebook contains all the NLP corresponding to question 2
+- _Visualizations.ipynb_: This notebook contains the code to make the plots in our data story